Sandro Tonali: International career

-Senior

-In November 2018, he was called for the first time to the senior national team by manager Roberto Mancini.
-After appearing for the Italy U21 side in a 0–0 away draw against Ireland on 10 October 2019, in a European qualifier, he was called up to the Italy senior squad once again the following day, for the team's Euro 2020 qualifiers against Greece and Liechtenstein.
+In November 2018, Tonali received his first call-up to the Italian senior squad by manager Roberto Mancini.
+On 10 October 2019, after appearing for the Italy U21 team in a goalless draw against Ireland in a European qualifier, he was called up to the Italy senior squad once again the following day for the team's Euro 2020 qualifiers against Greece and Liechtenstein.

-Tonali made his senior international debut on 15 October 2019, coming on as a substitute in the 5–0 away win against Liechtenstein in Vaduz.
-His first start for Italy came in his following appearance on 15 November, a 3–0 away win over Bosnia and Herzegovina.
+Tonali made his senior international debut on 15 October 2019, coming on as a substitute in the 5–0 away victory against Liechtenstein in Vaduz.
+On 15 November, he started for the team in a 3–0 away victory against Bosnia and Herzegovina of the same tournament.

 Style of play

-Regarded as a promising young Italian player in his position by the media, Tonali is a regista.
-He is often likened to Andrea Pirlo – who also started his career with Brescia – in terms of his movement, coordination, appearance, technical qualities, position, and playing style.
-A strong, fast, energetic, elegant, and creative midfielder, with excellent vision and an ability to read the game, Tonali usually plays in a central or defensive midfield role as deep-lying playmaker in a 4–3–3 formation, Dictating play for Brescia with his passing in midfield, he set up two goals and scored two himself in his 19 appearances in Serie B during the 2017–18 season.
+Regarded as a promising young Italian player in his position by the media, Tonali has been described by pundits as a regista, although he is a versatile midfielder, who is capable of playing in several roles.
+In his youth, he was often likened to Andrea Pirlo – who also started his career with Brescia – in terms of his movement, coordination, appearance, technical qualities, position, and playing style.
+A strong, fast, energetic, elegant, and creative midfielder, with excellent vision and an ability to read the game, Tonali usually plays in a central or defensive midfield role as a deep-lying playmaker in a 4–3–3 formation, Dictating play for Brescia with his passing in midfield, he set up two goals and scored two himself in his 19 appearances in Serie B during the 2017–18 season.
 Although naturally right-footed, he is known for his accurate long passing ability with either foot.
 Moreover, he is also adept at taking set-pieces.
+His tenacity and defensive contribution also allow him to play as a box-to-box midfielder, while his creativity, ability to find space, make late runs, and his penchant for driving forward with the ball even saw him deployed in a more advanced role on occasion at Milan under manager Stefano Pioli, namely as a mezzala.

 In addition to Pirlo, Tonali has also cited Steven Gerrard and Luka Modrić as influences, and has also compared his own playing style to that of Gennaro Gattuso.
 In July 2019, he was named by UEFA as one of the 50 promising young players to watch for the 2019–20 season.

 Personal life

-Tonali has been a Milan fan since childhood.
+Tonali has been an AC Milan fan since childhood.